Gaia3D/mago3d-doc/foss4g-2025/guides/2_Processing_Guide_En.md

 ├── auckland_central_building.geojson      # Building data
 ├── auckland_central_land_use.geojson      # Land use data
 ├── BA32.tif                               # Terrain elevation data
-├── instance-LOD3.glb                      # Tree 3D model
+├── *.glb                                  # Tree 3D model
 └── *.laz                                  # Point cloud data
 ```
-**Note**: `instance-LOD3.glb` is a tree 3D model file to be used for forest tile generation.
+**Note**: `*.glb` is a tree 3D model file to be used for forest tile generation.
 It is included in the workshop materials and can be replaced with a different 3D model if desired.

 ---